Lynch08/Fundementals_Of_Data_Analysis/README.md

 ## The Task and Expectations
 [Assessment Sheet](https://github.com/Lynch08/Fundementals_Of_Data_Analysis/blob/main/Fundamentals%20of%20Data%20Analysis%20assessment%20sheet.pdf)

 ## The Repository Content
- - 1 jupyter notebook (numpy-random.ipynb) that holds the explanation, code, visuals and citeations for the assignment.
+ - 1 jupyter notebook (pyplot.ipynb) that holds the explanation, code, visuals and citeations for the assignment.
  - The Assignment details in PDF form from Ian Mcloughlin
  - A requirments.txt file that contains all of the dependancies required to run the assignment in the same environment
  - An Images folder where I have stored some PNG files to display in the notebook
  - A readme file explaining the objectives, outcomes and instructions on how to view the notebook in both editable and static format.
- - nfl.csv a csv file that I read in for one of my plots in pyplot.ipynb
- - IrisdataCSV.csv a csv file of the Iris data set for one of my plots in pyplot.ipynb
+ - A data_pyplot folder that contains nfl_2020_team_data.csv a csv file that I read in for one of my plots in pyplot.ipynb and irisdata.csv a csv file of the Iris data set for one of my plots in pyplot.ipynb

 ## Python and the Libraries Used
 View Notebook in Static Format(Online)
-If you wish to view the notebook in static (uneditable) format click here: nbviewer
+If you wish to view the notebook in static (uneditable) format click here:

 ##### How to download this repository (editable version)
-Go to GitHub.
+Go to GitHub.com.
 Go to my repository: https://github.com/Lynch08/Programming_For_Data_Analysis Click the clone/download button.
 Save the repository to a local folder location on your machine.